nearst/serverless-dynalite/README.md

 # serverless-dynalite

 A Serverless plugin to run Dynalite locally to handle DynamoDB development.
+This is heavily inspired by the [serverless-dynalite](https://github.com/sdd/serverless-dynalite) plugin by Scott Donnelly.

+Features:

-Integrates with `serverless-offline`.
+* Integrates with `serverless-offline`.
+* Seeds Tables from a js file
+* Creates Tables from your Resources

 ## Getting Started